ZIP: Scalable Crowd Counting via Zero-Inflated Poisson Modeling

 \section{Conclusion}

-We presented \textbf{EBC-ZIP}, a crowd-counting framework that improves the Enhanced Blockwise Classification (EBC) framework by integrating \textbf{zero-inflated Poisson (ZIP) regression}.
-By learning a structural-zero branch to suppress background and non-head body regions, and a Poisson-rate branch to model true head centers, the network tackles the extreme sparsity of density maps without any explicit segmentation supervision.
-Comprehensive experiments show that the full model, \textbf{EBC-ZIP-B}, establishes new state-of-the-art MAE on ShanghaiTech A \& B, UCF-QNRF, and NWPU-Crowd, and lowers NAE on the NWPU test set by \textbf{21.8\%} relative to the best previous method.
-We further introduce a family of lightweight variants (from Pico to Small) that retain these accuracy gains under tight computational budgets and consistently outperform existing models of comparable size on all four benchmarks, highlighting both the effectiveness and scalability of our EBC-ZIP framework.
-Future work will extend EBC-ZIP to video-based crowd counting and explore additional temporal cues.
+We presented ZIP, a crowd counting framework based on zero-inflated Poisson regression.
+By learning a structural-zero branch to suppress background and non-head body regions, and a Poisson-rate branch to model blockwise counts, the network tackles the extreme sparsity of density maps without any explicit segmentation supervision.
+Comprehensive experiments show that the full model, \textbf{ZIP-B}, establishes new state-of-the-art performance on four datasets.
+We further introduce a family of lightweight variants (from Pico to Small) that retain these accuracy gains under tight computational budgets and consistently outperform existing models of comparable sizes on all four benchmarks, highlighting both the effectiveness and scalability of ZIP.
+Future work will extend ZIP to multimodal crowd counting.